Best Cavity Back Irons for 2023 (Buyer’s Guide)

 Golf irons, made from carbon steel, can become brittle and rusted if the golfer soaks the head and hosel in water for hours at a time.
 The glue that binds the shaft and hosel can weaken, causing the iron to fall apart.

-Do any PGA pros use cavity backs?
+Do any pros play cavity backs?